Skip to content

 Implications

 Certification: Fish and seafood as a food group carries a mean Al of 11.9 mg/kg in this review, second only to vegetables, but with extreme outliers in filter-feeding marine organisms (sea squirts up to 204.6 mg/kg).
-Processed cheeses using aluminium-based additives can reach ~470 mg/kg — an additive-driven pathway rather than environmental contamination.
-Al is not yet in the HMT&C analyte vocabulary but is relevant to any certification claim regarding safe overall metals burden.
+Processed cheeses using aluminium-based additives can reach ~470 mg/kg, an additive-driven pathway rather than environmental contamination.
+The review is broad and compiled from secondary literature, so it is best used as context for Al exposure pathways rather than as a product-specific distribution.

 Courses: This review usefully illustrates how food-additive Al (sodium aluminium phosphate in processed cheese) and environmental Al (from soil acidification and aquatic pathways) represent distinct exposure routes requiring different control levers.

-App: The mean values compiled here (11.9 mg/kg fish/seafood; 16.8 mg/kg vegetables) can inform default contamination profile stubs for Al in those ingredient categories until more primary data is integrated.
+App: The mean values compiled here (11.9 mg/kg fish/seafood; 16.8 mg/kg vegetables) provide broad literature context for Al in those ingredient categories, but the review does not provide primary product-level rows for a single ingredient profile.